11 Best Community Plugins for WordPress in 2026 (Complete Guide)

 Conclusion

 The best community plugin for WordPress depends on your goals.
-BuddyBoss and PeepSo are great for social networking, bbPress is ideal for lightweight forums, and MemberPress or Ultimate Member help monetize access.
+BuddyBoss and PeepSo are great for social networking, Jetonomy is the strongest free option for forums with Q&A, idea boards, and automated moderation, bbPress is ideal for lightweight forums, and MemberPress or Ultimate Member help monetize access.
 Choose a plugin that fits your audience size, engagement goals, and technical resources, and build a community that keeps members coming back.